ansible/ansible/docs/docsite/rst/community/communication.rst

 * no line limits
 * images

 The room links in the list below will take you directly to the relevant rooms.
+For more information, see the community-hosted `Matrix FAQ <https://hackmd.io/@ansible-community/community-matrix-faq>`_.

 Ansible community on IRC
 ------------------------